maketext/many-snap/README.md

 # js-scroll-snap
-Vue based but vanilla JS snap scroll action implemented. (processing)
+Vue based but vanilla JS snap scroll action implemented.

 only one PUG File is prepared now.